HRizwan1/2019-team-06f/reports/sprint-06/report.md

  * Firewall:

    - Using UFW (Uncomplicated Firewall) in Apache 2:
    - Ideally, we want to limit the number of ports open and only want to use which we need.
-This is a list of open ports and our current firewall setup.
+This is a list of open ports and our current firewall setup on the websever node.
+Other servers have very limited ports open.

  ![ufw](images/ufw.png "Uncomplicated Firewall Rules")